vegaprotocol/specs/protocol/0085-RVST-rewards_vesting.md

 ### Vesting mechanics

-1. If a party has unlocked rewards in a vesting account (expressed in quantum) strictly greater than the network parameter `rewards.vesting.minimumTransfer`.
-Rewards should be transferred to the respective vested account for the asset at the end of the epoch as per the formula defined in the specification. (<a name="0085-RVST-009" href="#0085-RVST-009">0085-RVST-009</a>)
+1. If a party has unlocked rewards in a vesting account (expressed in quantum) strictly greater than the network parameter `rewards.vesting.minimumTransfer` then rewards should be transferred to the respective vested account for the asset at the end of the epoch as per the formula defined in the specification. (<a name="0085-RVST-009" href="#0085-RVST-009">0085-RVST-009</a>)
-1. If a party has unlocked rewards in a vesting account (expressed in quantum) less than or equal to the network parameter `rewards.vesting.minimumTransfer`.
-The entire balance should be transferred to the respective vested account for the asset at the end of the epoch. (<a name="0085-RVST-010" href="#0085-RVST-010">0085-RVST-010</a>)
+1. If a party has unlocked rewards in a vesting account (expressed in quantum) less than or equal to the network parameter `rewards.vesting.minimumTransfer` then the entire balance should be transferred to the respective vested account for the asset at the end of the epoch. (<a name="0085-RVST-010" href="#0085-RVST-010">0085-RVST-010</a>)
 1. Locked rewards in the vesting account should not start vesting un till the lock period has expired. (<a name="0085-RVST-011" href="#0085-RVST-011">0085-RVST-011</a>)

 ### Rewards bonus multiplier